nnonym/flashall/README.md

 # Flashall
-Flashall - is universal image burner tool for Linux
+Flashall - is ultimate image burner script for Linux.